wertzui/Aspire.HealthChecks.Kubernetes/Readme.md

 #### Aspire AppHost

 If you are using the Aspire Dashboard, you can easily add the Kubernetes health probes to your Aspire AppHost project.
-This will automatically register the health checks with the Aspire Dashboard, allowing you to monitor the health of your application from the dashboard.
+This will automatically register the health probes and checks with the Aspire Dashboard, allowing you to monitor the health of your application from the dashboard.

 In your `Program.cs`: